Crostata di Mele (Rustic Italian Apple Tart)

 • Milk or cream to brush on the crust (this is optional)

-• Decorating sugar (optional) – this is optional, but the crust looks so beautiful with the sparkling sugar baked on.
+• Decorating sugar (optional) – This is optional, but the crust looks so beautiful with the sparkling sugar baked on.

 4 Process photos of making pasta frolla.

-1. Combine flour, sugar, baking powder salt and lemon zest in the bowl of a food processor, pulse to mix
+1. Combine flour, sugar, baking powder, salt, and lemon zest in the bowl of a food processor.
+Pulse to mix

-Assembling the crostata
+Assembling the Crostata di Mele

 4 process photos of assembling apple crostata.

-1. In a large bowl combine the apple slices with the lemon, cinnamon and sugar and set aside.
+1. In a large bowl, combine the apple slices with the lemon, cinnamon and sugar and set aside.

-3. Spread the jam or preserves in the center of the dough leaving a 2-inch border.
+3. Spread the jam or preserves in the center of the dough, leaving a 2-inch border.

-4. Arrange the apples, without the liquid, on the preserves in the center of the crust and fold the dough over the outer edges of the apples.
+4. Arrange the apples, without the liquid, on the preserves in the center of the crust, and fold the dough over the outer edges of the apples.

 Baking the Crostata